peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 ```

 Pros:
-- Ensures that the correct type of child component is rendered.
+- Ensures that the same type of child component is always rendered.
 - The consumer doesn't need to know what type of child component to supply.

 Cons: